braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/privacy_manifest.md

 ## API tracking-data domains

 Starting with iOS 17.2, Apple will block all declared tracking endpoints in your app until the end-user accepts an [Ad Tracking Transparency (ATT) prompt](https://support.apple.com/en-us/HT212025).
-Braze supports new tracking endpoints to route this tracking data to, while maintaining original endpoints for non-tracking, first-party data to the original endpoint.
+Braze provides tracking endpoints to route your tracking data, while still allowing you to route non-tracking first-party data to the original endpoint.

 ## Declaring Braze tracking data